RetroPie/RetroPie-Docs/docs/Atari-ST-STE-TT-Falcon.md

 When you have a multi disk game, you can use a m3u file to specify each disk of the game and change them from the RetroArch Disk control interface.

-A M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).
+A M3U file is a simple text file with one disk per line (see <https://en.wikipedia.org/wiki/M3U>).

 Example:

-Simpsons, The - Bart vs. The Space Mutants.m3u
+File: _Simpsons, The - Bart vs. The Space Mutants.m3u_, containing:

 ```
 Simpsons, The - Bart vs. The Space Mutants_Disk1.st